Preparing for Rodent Season

-This past summer, we and other pest management companies in the area reported being unusually busy with rodent work.
+This past summer, Hometown and other pest management companies in the area reported being unusually busy with rodent work.
 An extremely high summer population means that we can expect a lot more rodents trying to sneak inside this fall.
 The best method to control rodents is to prevent them from entering into a structure in the first place.

 Rodents are mammals of the order Rodentia, characterized by a single pair of continuously growing teeth in each of the upper and lower jaws.
 Because their teeth grow 3” per year, they are constantly chewing on and damaging things to keep their teeth short and sharp.
 They are known for going into structures and chewing on the wires.
 In fact, it has been estimated that rodents have caused 20% of undetermined fires in the United States each year.
 They also chew holes in air conditioning ducts, water pipes, and other important things.
 The University of Florida states that many times rats bite sleeping children while trying to get bits of food on the child that were not washed off before going to bed.

 When rodents gain entry into a structure, they contaminate any areas in which they travel.
 They urinate wherever they walk and are constantly leaving fecal droppings and hair wherever they go.
 Because they do not bathe, you will see greasy, black marks on the walls, floors and entry points.
 They carry vermin like fleas and mites into the structure.
 Not only that, they spread diseases like bubonic plague, murine typhus, spirochetal jaundice, Leptospirosis, rabies, ratbite fever, and bacterial food poisoning.